StevenBlack/intl/readme.md

 <tr>
 <td><strong>Use AS &lt;code page&gt; to create a file-copy of a memo in another code page.</strong></td>
 <td><p>COPY MEMO copies the contents of the specified memo field in the current record to a file.</p>
-<p><strong>Internationalization Gotcha:</strong> AS nCodePage specifies the code page for the new file vfp copies the contents of the specified memo field and, as it copies the data, automatically converts the data to the code page you specify for the text file.</p></td>
+<p><strong>Internationalization Gotcha:</strong> AS nCodePage specifies the code page for the new file VFP copies the contents of the specified memo field and, as it copies the data, automatically converts the data to the code page you specify for the text file.</p></td>
 </tr>
 </tbody>
 </table>